cloudinary/product-customization-sample-app/react-mew-sample/README.md

     * In your cloned project, navigate to **config/cloudConfig.js** and set your cloud name and upload preset name.

 3. Set up a **server environment variable**:
-To use our Node SDK we will set up our environment variable.
+To use the Node SDK you need to set up your environment variable.

     * Copy the **API Environment variable** from [Management Console](https://cloudinary.com/console) Console of your account